AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 19.md

-Let's see the version of webhook: https://dashboard.stripe.com/test/workbench/webhooks -> we are using API version 2025-03-31.basil, bu tmy API is expecting using version 2025-02-24.acacia -> i need to update my Stripe API(in the Infrastructure project)
+Let's see the version of webhook: https://dashboard.stripe.com/test/workbench/webhooks -> we are using API version 2025-03-31.basil, but my API is expecting using version 2025-02-24.acacia -> i need to update my Stripe API(in the Infrastructure project)